TinLe/k8sdemo/GCP/README.md

 kubectl apply --validate=true --dry-run=true -f .
 ```

-Verify we are up and running, go to Workloads under Kubernete Engine in your GCP console and add `Cluster:<YOUR_CLUSTER_NAME>` to the filter bar.
+To verify we are up and running, go to Workloads under Kubernetes Engine in your GCP console and add `Cluster:<YOUR_CLUSTER_NAME>` to the filter bar.

 ![gcp workloads](images/k8s-18.png "gcp workloads")